 In spite of the fact that Adams was named and shamed by his closest IRA comrades as the man responsible for ordering Jean McConville’s murder, and in spite of his more recent arrest and interrogation about her murder, the carefully-chosen women puppet leaders of Sinn Féin have nothing but admiration for Adams and his odious past.

-Which brings me to the eleventh contradiction which is that while most of the younger individual IRA volunteers who were arrested, charged and convicted for IRA crimes served their sentences and acknowledged their IRA activities then and since – and many bitterly regretted their involvement in human rights’ atrocities – the IRA leadership has failed to take corporate responsibility for the IRA’s disastrous and unnecessary campaign of murder.
+Which brings me to the tenth contradiction which is that while most of the younger individual IRA volunteers who were arrested, charged and convicted for IRA crimes served their sentences and acknowledged their IRA activities then and since – and many bitterly regretted their involvement in human rights’ atrocities – the IRA leadership has failed to take corporate responsibility for the IRA’s disastrous and unnecessary campaign of murder.

 Adams has in most cowardly fashion refused to admit his crimes, pretending that he was never a member of the IRA or a member of the IRA’s Army Council.

 He is permanently on the run from the truth of his many victims’ most cruel ends.